-The cryptocurrency industry is growing quickly, and while it offers new opportunities, it has also attracted scammers looking to take advantage of investors.
-Being aware of the most common fraud types will help you recognize suspicious activity and protect your funds.
+The crypto-asset industry continues to grow rapidly and offers many new opportunities.
+Unfortunately, it also attracts fraudsters who try to take advantage of investors.
+Understanding the most common scam types can help you identify suspicious activity and better protect your funds.

-Below is an overview of scams and fraud schemes that are frequently reported within the crypto space.
+Below is an overview of scams and fraud schemes that are frequently reported within the crypto-asset industry.

 Investment scams

-These scams often promise guaranteed or unusually high returns in a short period of time.
-Fraudsters may claim to have inside knowledge, exclusive trading software, or access to a special investment group.
-They might ask you to send funds or cryptocurrency to participate.
-Remember, no legitimate investment is risk-free, and Change does not work with third parties that offer investment management or guaranteed profits.
+These scams often promise guaranteed or unusually high returns within a short period of time.
+Fraudsters may claim to have insider information, exclusive trading software, or access to a special investment group.
+They may ask you to transfer money or crypto-assets in order to participate.

 Phishing attempts